 SYP: LAB Webinar: Navigating the Waters: A Guide to Early Careers in Water/Wastewater Lab Management - Live Webinar

-Includes a Live Web Event on 10/23/2025 at 10:45 AM (PDT)
+Includes a Live Web Event on 10/23/2025 at 12:00 PM (PDT)

 image

 The lab professional presentation will be hosted on 10/23.
-We have seven speakers presenting on different topics.
+We have six speakers presenting on different topics.
 The purpose of the presentation is to provide an overview of the lab professional industry and to invite young professionals (YPs) to enter the field.

 We plan to cover the following items: